chun-eric/sentinel-siem-chatgpt/README.md

 <a href="https://ibb.co/348nntQ"><img src="https://i.ibb.co/gmXxxsh/13.png" alt="21" border="0" /></a>
 <br/>
 <br/>
-Now we are all setup!
+Now we're all setup!
 We can move on to Sentinel itself.

 <br>